triton-inference-server/server/docs/client.rst

 By default the client prints the most probable classification for the image.
 Use the \-c flag to see more classifications::

-  $ image_client -m resnet50_netdef -s INCEPTION -c 3 qa/images/mug.jpg
+  $ /opt/tensorrtserver/bin/image_client -m resnet50_netdef -s INCEPTION -c 3 qa/images/mug.jpg
   Request 0, batch size 1
   Image '../qa/images/mug.jpg':
       504 (COFFEE MUG) = 0.723991